 Tobacco Museum

-The only establishment dedicated to the history of tobacco in Puerto Rico is situated in Caguas.
-Located in a neoclassical, colonial-era building, the museum showcases the development of a historic industry on the island.
-Please pay a visit and discover how Cubans used to buy the tobacco cultivated in Puerto Rico to blend with theirs.
-Learn about the industry and its meaning to Puerto Rico, and observe replicas of old tobacco ranches.
-Local artisans highlight the educational experience that craft artisanal cigars for visitors
+The only establishment dedicated to the history of tobacco in Puerto Rico is the Museo del Tabaco Herminio Torres Grillo in Caguas.
+Located in a neoclassical, colonial-era building, the museum showcases the development of a historic industry on the Island.
+When you visit, you'll discover how Cubans used to buy Puerto Rican tobacco to blend with theirs, as well as insights into the industry and its meaning to Puerto Rico.
+You'll also observe replicas of old tobacco ranches.
+Watch as local tobacco artisans hand-roll cigars, which you can then purchase as a unique souvenir or after-dinner smoke.

 House of the Troubadour Luis Miranda "Pico de Oro"

-By displaying history of jíbaro music, as it is also known, the museum preserves and promotes the musical essence rural Puerto Rico.
-Musical instruments are presented in the rooms and the leading role of the Puerto Rican “cuatro” stands out.
+By displaying history of jíbaro music, as it is also known, the museum preserves and promotes the musical essence of rural Puerto Rico.
+Musical instruments are also displayed in the rooms where the leading role of the Puerto Rican “cuatro” stands out.
 Also, a tribute is paid to the troubadours, teachers of the forced foot (improvisation theme).

 Admission is free of charge and guided tours are offered.